graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 }
 ```

 Expected errors are handled directly inside the query.
-Even more, all
+Additionally, all
-non-critical errors are known in advance.
+non-critical errors are known in advance by both the server and the client.

 ### Example Input Validation (complex with critical error)

-So far only non-critical errors occurred in the examples.
+Our examples so far have only included non-critical errors.
 Providing
-errors inside the GraphQL schema still allows to return critical
+errors inside the GraphQL schema still allows you to return unexpected critical
-errors.
+errors when they occur.

 In the following example, a theoretical database could fail
 and would generate errors.
 Since it is not common for the database to
-fail, the corresponding error is returned as a critical error.
+fail, the corresponding error is returned as a critical error:

 ```rust
 #[derive(juniper::GraphQLObject)]